-If you have a mental health concern that is not also a safeguarding concern, speak to the DSL to agree a course of action.
+If you have a mental health concern that is not also a safeguarding concern, speak to the DSL or the Inclusion Team to agree a course of action.

 Refer to the Department for Education guidance on mental health and behaviour in schools for more information.